twr14152/Go-Network-Scripts/arista/jsonRPC/README.md

 So this script utilizes hostfile and host.cfg commands files.
 To configure and or issue exec commands on the devices.
+Its pretty simple the config files use the format of host.cfg.

 hostfile.txt
 ```